tonethar/IGME-110-Fall-2025/exercises/ai-brainstorming-2151.md

 ### Step 1: Enable Guided Learning and start the conversation
 Copy and paste this prompt:
 ```
-I want to design a solution for college students struggling with 8am classes.
+I want to design a solution for college students struggling with excessive Doomscrolling on their personal devices.
-Help me understand this problem better by asking me questions about my experience with early morning classes.
+Help me understand this problem better by asking me questions about how doomscrolling effects a typical college student.
 ```

 ### Step 2: Engage with Gemini's questions